 The Court will only grant a restricted licence if they are satisfied that:

-- the applicant is a fit and proper person to continue to drive, having regard to the safety of other road users and the public generally
+- The applicant is a fit and proper person to continue to drive, having regard to the safety of other road users and the public generally.

-- the refusal to grant the order would cause financial hardship to the applicant or their family by depriving them of their means of earning a livelihood.
+- The refusal to grant the order would cause financial hardship to the applicant or their family by depriving them of their means of earning a livelihood.

-There are additional requirements relating to where the Application needs to be filed, when and upon whom it must be served and what must accompany the Application to satisfy the statutory requirements.
+There are additional requirements relating to where the application needs to be filed, when and upon whom it must be served and what must accompany the application to satisfy the statutory requirements.